Sayulita Festivals & Mexican Holidays 2026 | Local Celebrations by Amari Boutique Hotel

 Night Market Alive with Music and Craft Beer

-Are there surf-related fiestas or tournaments?
+Are there surf-related festivals or tournaments?

 Do businesses stay open during holidays?